Rakeela/dragora-notes/Feather-Integument.md

 I found something that showed how the feather morphology could be variously mangled by genetic modifications and I need to find it again.
 It helps make the point that we don't *immediately* need to solve what happens past the calamus, because the feather will still grow (albeit incorrectly) if the feather follicle itself is biologically well-supported (as it is in a natural bird that has just had one of its feather morphology genes messed up).
 Ugly mutant feathers are not the objective, but they'd be a great 'midpoint' result.

 ---
+Theagarten Lingham-Soliar.
+(2017).
+Microstructural tissue-engineering in the rachis and barbs of bird feathers.  *Scientific Reports*.
+Retrieved 2021-8-30 from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5366878/

+Mostly included for interest.
+This doesn't discuss genes, but I found it interesting for what it provided to the visualization of feather structure.
+The syncitial barbule fibres of which the rachis is constructed extend unbroken from the base of the feather, being long straight strands until they deviate into the barbs.

+---
 Back to [[authors-nonfiction]]